MarkoMile/temperament-analysis/README.md

 * Load and evaluate the neural network models by running [NLPproject_model_load.ipynb](neuralNet/NLPproject_model_load.ipynb).
     * The other scripts in the [neuralNet](neuralNet/) folder can be used to train and evaluate models, you can modify them and have fun.

 Note: You might need to download some of the pickle/csv files or tweak the code to see all the capabilities of the scripts.
+Some of the scripts, like [NLPproject_model_load.ipynb](neuralNet/NLPproject_model_load.ipynb), can be altered to work just by using [NLPproject_df_gen.ipynb](randomForest/NLPproject_df_gen.ipynb) to generate the pickle file and load it (you need to change which pickle file is loaded in the script for this to work).
 If you have any trouble feel free to contact me!